Tim-sdd-spring2017/Tim/README.md

   Tim is a event and task scheduling application that automatically manages the user’s time and keeps track of individual task status and completion.
 Tim will be a cross-platform desktop application running on Electron that enables users to add their personal calendar event information and then keep a running list of assignments, work items, chores, or general obligations the user needs to complete.
 Using deadlines, priorities, and sub-tasks created by the user, Tim will schedule the tasks around the user’s blocking calendar events such as class, work, or practice.
 Then, Tim will fill the user’s google calendar with the tasks by looking at the time the user has free to complete them.
 As the user completes or adds additional tasks, Tim will recalculate the schedule for the user and attempt to keep groups of related tasks together in an effort to reduce the need for the user to context switch throughout the day.
 # Major Features
-* Authenticate user through Google Calendar and import/export schedule information.
 * User can add new tasks and optionally set deadlines on their completion.
 * Allow users to assign tasks to be completed before specific events.
 * Tasks will be automatically scheduled according to users’ free time.
 * Users can reschedule the tasks/events if they missed them.
-* Simultaneous tasks could be scheduled.
-* Tasks can be broken down into sub-task lists.
+* Tasks and Events can be broken down into sub-task lists.
 * Users can leave notes about individual tasks and events.
-* Users could write a journal after each task.